 One of the first studies was The Geoecological Study of the Romanian Danube Valley (1996-1998) which focused on spatial planning problems in the area and their projection in the environmental quality.
 In the same period, we carried out several additional studies such as The Environmental state in the intra-Carpathian basins and Planning, protection and management of natural and sensitive areas supporting Romania’s natural capital evaluation.

-The first complex project developed in the south-west of Romania was LIFE Nature LIFE00NATRO/0007171 Iron Gates Natural Park – management and conservation of habitats and species.
+The first major project developed in the south-west of Romania was EU LIFE Nature LIFE00NATRO/0007171 Iron Gates Natural Park – management and conservation of habitats and species.
 The project had two adjacent themes: (i) Biodiversity, naturality and functionality characterizing the ecosystems in Banatului Mountains – protection, conservation and social management and (ii) Habitats’ structure and distribution in the Iron Gates Natural Park.
 In the framework of this project we:

-- established the basis of Iron Gates Natural Park Administration;
+- established Iron Gates Natural Park Administration;

-- founded the research station at Eselnita;
+- founded a research station at Eselnita;

 - carry out an extensive awareness campaign almost on the entire area of the park.

-Also three grants having as aim the conservation of Hermann tortoise were carried out with the support of Rufford Small Grant.
+Also, three grants having as aim the conservation of Hermann tortoise were carried out with the support of Rufford Small Grant.